FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

   ```
   Your block will need a component, store, BLOCK_TYPE and store installer.

-  The installer can be generated with a an exported helper:
+  The installer can be generated with an exported helper:

   ```
   import {